 4. Connect the other end of the black lead to a vehicle grounding point, such as the engine block or an engine mounting bolt.
-Connect as far away from the discharged battery as possible.
+Connect as far away from the discharged battery as possible, however at least 60 cm.

-Route the leads so that they cannot catch on rotating parts in the engine compartment.
+Position the leads so that they cannot catch on rotating parts in the engine compartment.